Ms Laura Brown

 Research Degree Student

-I have been at the school since 2013.
-I completed the MSc in Reproductive & Sexual Health Research, graduating in 2014 and went straight into my PhD.
+I completed the MSc in Reproductive & Sexual Health Research at the school, graduating in 2014 and went straight into my PhD.
 My first degree is in Biological Anthropology (University of Kent, 2009).

 I have a passion for promoting reproductive and sexual health.
-I have previously volunteered with the Family Planning Association and Brook and have worked for THT.
+I have previously volunteered with the Family Planning Association, Brook and La Leche League and have provided outreach services for THT.
 I currently provide HIV testing in community settings with Spectra.

 I am a mentor for the School's Young Scientists Programme.